gortonator/bsds-6650/README.md

 **Do your own work**
 You know the rules.
 Helping each other out is fine, but design and build and test your own system.
 Any unwarranted collaboration will result in a zero grade for the assignment.

+**Code of Conduct and Course Values**
+No disrespect, rudeness, or abuse will be tolerated, either in class or in online communication.
+During class, we will be doing a lot of sharing of ideas and open-ended work.
+It is important that everyone feel comfortable contributing to class discussion, and that their contributions are valued.
+To that end, our course values can be defined as:
+*	Respect
+*	Inclusion
+*	Support
+*	Kindness